 - Policies and procedures that describe the quality improvement process in the practice including responsible staff, frequency of meetings (recommend quarterly), sources of data, records/ description of projects and processes, and assessment of improvement over time.
-Continual Quality Improvement and Lean principles may be utilized including plan, do, study, act (PDSA) cycles to monitor ongoing improvement initiatives. - Practice policies and procedures for completion of EHR with core data elements and measurement of same. - Projects, recommendations, and improvements are reported to the OOC and documented in the OOC minutes. - Policies to be provided at time of application and reviewed with medical record review at site visit; OCC report and minutes reviewed at site visit.
+Continual Quality Improvement and Lean principles may be utilized including plan, do, study, act (PDSA) cycles to monitor ongoing improvement initiatives. - Practice policies and procedures for completion of EHR with core data elements and measurement of core data elements by provider. - Projects, recommendations, and improvements are reported to the OOC and documented in the OOC minutes.